Talk to your pediatrician about early allergen introduction and the new guidelines at your baby's next checkup, and bring these questions!

-Now that you know everything you need to know about the recent guidelines and evidence supporting early and sustained allergen introduction, it's important to talk to your pediatrician about these new guidelines at your baby's next checkup.
+Now that you know everything you need to know about the guidelines and evidence supporting early and sustained allergen introduction, it's important to talk to your pediatrician about these guidelines at your baby's next checkup.

 Questions to Ask Your Pediatrician